 3 Sources of Law

 Institutional writers, legal treatises and authoritative writings.
 Custom.
 Influence of Roman Law.
 Legislation.
 Case law.
-Investigating and comparing paper and electronic sources.
+Investigating paper and electronic sources.

 4 The System for Making and Amending Law